 I live in the city, but I would like to run away to the countryside from time to time.
 Maybe, just maybe I would like to experience how it feels like to go off the asphalt.
 Climbing an uphill road or following a path through the woods.

-So many things to experience, but I’m not even close to a clue what will fulfil my two-wheeled dreams.
+So many things to experience, but I’m not even close to a clue what will fulfill my two-wheeled dreams.
 One thing I know for sure, not every bike could handle all of those different terrains, so I need to find myself first.

 Choosing the right beginner motorcycle is not only about different models and designs, the power and what appeals to your idea of riding at best.
 A lot of riders make a mistake buying their first beginner motorcycle only for the image they are going after.
 But does it fit your lifestyle?

 Motocross bike in a city makes as much sense as a Harley offroad – practically none, except if you want to showcase it in your garage.
 It is not impossible to make longer tours on a sports bike with a partner and some luggage, but it may happen you won’t enjoy it a lot.

 Adventure motorcycles are a lot of fun, but if you are planning to commute in city traffic only, you are not nearly getting the most out of your bike, and it may even be a very expensive choice.

 Another very important thing is the budget that you will invest in your new favorite hobby.
 Be careful, the motorcycle itself is by far not the only expense that comes with the two-wheeled lifestyle.
 It starts with the motorcycle license if you don’t own it already.
 Buying the motorcycle will probably be your biggest expense, but make sure you have some budget left on the side for the safety gear.